What is the procedure to buy resale flat in Bangalore?

 Below are the government charges for MODT registration

-You and bank’s representative presence are mandatory for MODT registration in sub-registrar office.
+Bank’s representative presence is not required for MODT registration in sub-registrar office.

 Usually, MODT is registered immediately after the sale deed registration in same sub-registrar office.